buttercup/buttercup-importer/README.md

 #### 1Password
 When your archive is open, choose to export all entries to 1PIF format.
 Provide the path and destination to the `importFrom1PIF` function.

 Imported 1Password archives may lose some information regarding their type (eg. Credit cards).
+The 1Password Importer supports importing the following types:

+* Web Forms
+* Passwords
+* Credit Cards
+* Software Licenses
+* Emails
+* SSNs
+* Router Passwords

 #### LastPass
 Lastpass credentials can be exported as CSV files, which can be imported using Buttercup importer.